Could 90-Minute Therapy Sessions Be a Better Fit for You?

 Some seasons of life call for close, frequent support.

-Other seasons call for space, steadiness, and reflection.
+Other seasons call for space, steadiness, and deeper work.

-Longer sessions offer one way to honor that latter season—supporting people who want to maintain their footing, deepen insight, and continue growing without feeling rushed.
+Longer sessions offer one way to honor that latter season—supporting people who want to maintain their footing, deepen their work, and continue growing without feeling rushed.

 Closing Reflection